ramezhanna/my-dev-env-setup/Writerside/topics/How-to-install-ubuntu.md

      ```

    - Now lets install `powerlevel10k` but first we need to install the recommended fonts.
-   In order to do so please download these artifacts.
+   In order to do so please download these artifacts [here](https://github.com/ramezhanna/my-dev-env-setup/blob/2145324bcb9e1a8d99cc85f30f68c1b54cadeac5/powerline-fonts.tar.xz).

    -